wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ## Todo:

-  - (1) Refine Dark Desires we're currently using
+  - (1) Refine the Playing Puppeteer Dark Desire.

   - (2) Face Cards

-    Face cards: make 8 more that are non-magical at this point.
+    Face cards: make 4 more that are non-magical at this point.
-    Lots of ways they can have an effect: when in deck, at purchase, when in hand, when played, when in trash, etc. They can be fictional-effect primary.

   - (3) XP and advancement

+    Decide how you get XP, how much things cost.

   - (4) Future Cards

     Right now, these are just a fictional condition and a card from the GM's deck (always a face card) that can be brought to bear.

-  - (5) Relationship strength

-  - (6) Families
+  - (5) Families

     Can have powers/traits/resources/qualities that are accessible to members of the family.
 Some may particularly effect or magnify with others in the group.
 Marriage may let you adopt the other family's powers, but still count as in your family for the in-group effects.
 Families may be grow-able with sheets and XP and stuff.

+  - (6) Relationship strength

+    Is this a thing?
+How's it work?

 [TOC]